Things to Do in Christchurch in December

 Best Activities in December

-Port Hills Mountain Biking and Walking Tracks
+Port Hills Mountain Biking and Hiking Trails

-Christchurch Botanic Gardens and Hagley Park Festivals
+Christchurch Botanic Gardens and Hagley Park Cycling

-Canterbury Wine Region Cycling Tours
+Canterbury Wine Region Tours

 December Events & Festivals